 At the Creator Store, you’ll find merchandise for several British YouTubers including Joe Sugg, Tanya Burr and Zoella’s boyfriend Alfie Deyes.
 The layout of the shop is pretty clean, but it doesn’t feel minimalistic, but rather soulless due in part to the generic items that are up for sale.

 Why?
 Tanya Burr poster — not so much the product itself, but the presentation.
 With the plant and the candles, you can barely see it!

 This shop didn’t stand up to me right away as the best designed or the one with the most variety of products, but one thing I did like is that it is very personable.
 It’s got an easy to read FAQ section and introduction which is presented in a light and humorous tone.
 Whoever wrote the copy did a good job.

 Favourite: “Wake me for food” cushion

 Why?
 Everything is sold out

 This YouTuber has been gaining popularity lately thanks to his controversial videos.
-I get the feeling this is going to become one of those “love it or hate it” type of channels.
-The reason why he made this list is not because if what he’s selling (it only offers four T-shirts at the time of writing this), but the way he decided to advertise it, instead.
+I get the feeling this is going to become one of those love-it-or-hate-it type of channels.
+The reason why he made this list is not because if what he’s selling (it only offers four T-shirts and a hoodie at the time of writing this), but the way he decided to advertise it, instead.
 Basically, he is promoting his own merchandise by making fun of YouTuber merchandise — I still cannot decide whether it’s brilliant or just plain stupid.